andyarvanitis/purescript-native/README.md

 [![PureScript](https://raw.githubusercontent.com/purescript/purescript/master/logo.png)](http://purescript.org)

-This is an experimental C++(11+)/native compiler backend for [PureScript](https://github.com/purescript/purescript).
+This is an experimental C++11 (or later) compiler backend for [PureScript](https://github.com/purescript/purescript).
 It attempts to generate "sane", debuggable, and portable C++ code as an intermediate language, which is then compiled to a native executable binary.
 This enables easy interoperability with existing C/C++ frameworks and libraries on a number of platforms.

 ---